mxashlynn/Parquet/Documentation/Parquet_API.md

 Status of parquets at the given position.

-<a name='T-ParquetClassLibrary-Utilities-Precondition'></a>
+<a name='T-ParquetClassLibrary-Precondition'></a>
 ## Precondition `type`

 ##### Namespace

-ParquetClassLibrary.Utilities
+ParquetClassLibrary

 ##### Summary

 Provides constructors and initialization routines with concise arugment boilerplate.

-<a name='F-ParquetClassLibrary-Utilities-Precondition-DefaultArgumentName'></a>
+<a name='F-ParquetClassLibrary-Precondition-DefaultArgumentName'></a>
 ### DefaultArgumentName `constants`

 ##### Summary

 Text to use when no argument name is provided.

-<a name='M-ParquetClassLibrary-Utilities-Precondition-AreInRange-System-Collections-Generic-IEnumerable{ParquetClassLibrary-ModelID},ParquetClassLibrary-Range{ParquetClassLibrary-ModelID},System-String-'></a>
+<a name='M-ParquetClassLibrary-Precondition-AreInRange-System-Collections-Generic-IEnumerable{ParquetClassLibrary-ModelID},ParquetClassLibrary-Range{ParquetClassLibrary-ModelID},System-String-'></a>
 ### AreInRange(inEnumerable,inBounds,inArgumentName) `method`

 ##### Summary